UChisom/sakila-dvd-rental-analysis/README.md

-# Sakila DVD Rental Database Analysis
+# SQL DVD Rental Database Analysis

 ## Description
 The database is gotten from postgreSQL sample database which can be found [here]('https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/).\
-The data represent the business data of a dvd rental store (sakila).
+The data represent the business data of a dvd rental store.

 ## Database ERD
-The database Entity Relationship Diagram (ERD) is shown below and is also enclosed as a file in this repo.
+The database Entity Relationship Diagram (ERD) is shown below and is also enclosed as a file in this repo (*dvd-rental-erd*).
 ![image](https://github.com/UChisom/sakila-dvd-rental-analysis/blob/master/dvd-rental-erd.png?raw=true)

 ## Database Tables